Wiring (software)

-Wiring is an open-source electronics prototyping platform composed of a programming language, an integrated development environment (IDE), and a single-board microcontroller.
+Wiring is an electronics prototyping computing platform composed of a programming language, an integrated development environment (IDE), and a single-board microcontroller.
 It was developed starting in 2003 by Hernando Barragán.
+It is free and open-source software released under a GNU Lesser General Public License (LGPL) or GNU General Public License (GPL).

-Barragán started the project at the Interaction Design Institute Ivrea.
-The project is currently developed at the School of Architecture and Design at the Universidad de Los Andes in Bogotá, Colombia.
+Barragán began the project at the Interaction Design Institute Ivrea.
+As of 2014, the project is developed at the School of Architecture and Design at the University of the Andes (Universidad de Los Andes) in Bogotá, Colombia.

 Wiring builds on Processing, an open project initiated by Casey Reas and Benjamin Fry, both formerly of the Aesthetics and Computation Group at the MIT Media Lab.

 Project experts, intermediate developers, and beginners from around the world share ideas, knowledge and their collective experience as a project community.
 Wiring makes it easy to create software for controlling devices attached to the electronics board to create various interactive devices.
 The concept of developing is to write a few lines of code, connect a few electronic components to the Wiring hardware and observe, for example, that a motion sensor controls a light when a person approaches it, write a few more lines, add another sensor, and see how this light changes when the illumination level in a room decreases.
 This process is called sketching with hardware; explore ideas quickly, select the more interesting ones, refine and produce prototypes in an iterative process.

 Software

-The Wiring IDE is a cross-platform application written in Java which is derived from the IDE made for the Processing programming language.
+The Wiring IDE is a cross-platform software application written in Java which is derived from the IDE made for the Processing programming language.
 It is designed to introduce programming and sketching with electronics to artists and designers.
-It includes a code editor with features such as syntax highlighting, brace matching, and automatic indentation capable of compiling and uploading programs to the board with a single click.
+It includes a code editor with features such as syntax highlighting, brace matching, and automatic indenting that can compile and upload programs to the board with one click.

-The Wiring IDE includes a C/C++ library called "Wiring", which makes common input/output operations much easier.
+The Wiring IDE includes a C and C++ library named Wiring, which makes common input/output operations much easier.
 Wiring programs are written in C++.
 A minimal program requires only two functions: